moll/js-concert/doc/API.md

 ### Concert.on(event, listener, [thisArg])
 Add a `listener` for `event`.
 Optionally specify the listener's `this` value.
-Defaults to the object the event was triggered on.
+Defaults to the object the event was triggered on when left undefined.
 Returns self.

 You can also specify **multiple events** at once by passing an object whose